What are generators and how can I use them?

 - We have defined the generator function using

-prefix - We used a keyword
+function*prefix - We used a keyword

-indicates to Javascript that the function needs to go into sleep and return the said value - Initiated the function
+yieldindicates to Javascript that the function needs to go into sleep and return the said value - Initiated the function

 - Called the generator function multiple times - with each time stopping at the next

-to return a value
+yieldto return a value

 Simple enough?

 What’s mondo interesting about this function is the ability to store a state without impacting the program flow.
-And each time we invoke the function with a next()
+And each time we invoke the function with a next(), the state is back with a bang and execution continues as if nothing happened.

 Defining generators